 Pyrethrin, a botanical insecticide extracted from certain chrysanthemum flowers, is probably the most commonly used fogging insecticide.
-Pyrethrin is noteworthy for its mammalian safety and fast insect knockdown characteristics.
-Some insects can rapidly metabolize pyrethrin they have contacted and recover from being knocked down, so it is important for the insect to be exposed to pyrethrin for the proper duration.
-Additional ingredients called synergists are formulated into most pyrethrin products to help prevent insect recovery.
-The synergists disqualify most pyrethrin products from organic classification.
+It is noteworthy for its mammalian safety and fast insect knockdown characteristics.
+Some insects can rapidly metabolize pyrethrin they have contacted and recover.
+Therefore, it is important for proper duration of exposure.
+Most pyrethrin products include additional ingredients called synergists to help prevent insect recovery.
+However, the synergists disqualify most pyrethrin products from organic classification.

-Insect growth regulators (IGRs) mark significant progress for insecticides because they break population growth cycles and target insect pests without adverse effects against non-target organisms.
-IGRs can help provide long-term results by preventing adult emergence and reproduction among pests.
-Three different IGRs are currently available for fogging in the food industry: hydoprene (Gentrol® products), methoprene (Diacon II®) and pyriproxyfen (NyGuard®).
+Insect growth regulators (IGRs) break population growth cycles and target insect pests without adverse effects against non-target organisms.
+Likewise, they can help provide long-term results by preventing adult emergence and reproduction among pests.
+Three IGRs are available for fogging in the food industry: hydoprene (Gentrol® products), methoprene (Diacon II®) and pyriproxyfen (NyGuard®).
 Each ingredient has its own unique characteristics and is available in products with distinctive uses.
 IGRs have no knockdown activity and are slow to demonstrate their effects.
-Therefore, an excellent strategy is often to mix an IGR with a knockdown insecticide in a mechanical fogger, or to select a product that contains a mixture of IGRs and knockdown insecticide ingredients (TurboCide Py-75 w/IGR®).
+Therefore, an excellent strategy is often to mix an IGR with a knockdown insecticide in a mechanical fogger.
+You can also select a product that contains a mixture of IGRs and knockdown insecticide ingredients (TurboCide Py-75 w/IGR®).